apigovau/api-descriptions/abs/DataApi.md

 # Using the API

 ABS Data API (Beta) offers two modes of operation:
--	Data retrieval, where users know the data they want to retrieve (eg. Unemployment rate, monthly trend estimate)
+-	Data retrieval, where users know the data they want to retrieve (eg. Unemployment rate, monthly trend estimate).
 -	Data discovery, where, using a metadata-driven approach, users need to discover the data exposed by the web service.

 ## GET Data